The Purple Collection

 Yes, I would definitely say…. orange and purple are my favorite colors!

-If your interested in purchasing one of those beauties, please check the stores at
+If you're interested in purchasing one of those beauties, please check the stores at

 Level of difficulty: 3*** | Finished size: 58” x 58” | Foundation papers available: Yes | Technique: paper piecing